-Take care of yourself so you are able to take care of each member of the team.
+Take care of yourself so you are able to take care of your team.
 Demonstrate and show empathy for yourself and others while allowing for different reactions and self-care needs.

 TRUST the team!
 Offer grace and allow yourself and others to have good moments as well as not so good moments.
 Be authentic and honest, acknowledge the downsides as well as the positives.